-We are continuing to monitor our spring visit schedule and hope to be able to offer on campus visits beginning on April 15th.
+We are continuing to monitor our visit schedule and hope to be able to offer on-campus visits.
 This depends on recommendations from the Oneida County Health Department and other relevant authorities.
 Please go to our Visit Page for up to date visit information and as always check your email for updates.

 Q: Utica College was scheduled to visit my area, will they still be here?

 At this time, all Utica College Admissions related events are virtual.
 Please refer to our events page for upcoming sessions or reach out to your Admissions Counselor (see our Counselors page) for individual virtual meetings.